Alkalizing your Body to Prevent Osteoporosis! Building Healthy, Strong Bones to last a Lifetime

 Every cell in your body requires what is know as a stable living condition to ensure optimal metabolism and to function effectively.
 The correct acid balance (or pH level) is of key importance to the health of all your body systems.
 When your body is high on the acidic marker this places additional stress to your kidneys and lungs.
 The kidneys and lungs contribute to pH balance by eliminating excess acids from the body.
 Chronic metabolic acidosis, that is when the body is in an acidic state for a length of time, these buffering systems become exhausted and unable to function effectively.

-- Unbalanced Diet: The most common cause of chronic acidosis is in consuming an unbalanced diet.
-The western diet seems to be a major cause, due to the high intake of animal protein, combined with insufficient intake of vegetables and fruits, these being your alkaline foods to bring balance to your body.
+- Unbalanced & Nutritionally Diet : The most common cause of chronic acidosis is in consuming foods that don’t provide your body with adequate nutrition.
+The Western Diet is one of the major causes, due to the high intake of animal protein, combined with insufficient intake of vegetables and fruits, these being your alkaline foods to bring balance to your body.
 A lack of these alkaline forming foods in your daily diet means that you will have a reduced supply of organic mineral compounds, such as potassium citrate, magnesium citrate, calcium citrate and sodium citrate.

 - Dieting and Fasting: Going for long periods of time either on a fad diet, yoyo dieting, protein shakes and fasting.